ballerina-platform/module-ballerinax-aws.s3/README.md

 ```

 ### Building the Source
-Execute the commands below to build from the source after installing Ballerina SLAlpha2 version.
+Execute the commands below to build from the source after installing required Ballerina version.

 1. Clone this repository using the following command:
     ```shell